nexusGM/SNHU-Computer-Science-Portfolio/README.md

 **5. What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**
    - Computer scientists solve complex problems using computational principles.
 Our work is pivotal in driving efficiency, accuracy, and scalability in various industries.
 For a company like Grazioso Salvare, the dashboard tool transforms raw data into actionable insights, aiding in better decision-making.
 Tailored visualizations and data interactions enable          them to quickly identify suitable animals for various rescue missions, streamlining their operations and enhancing their impact.

+## CS-370 Current Emerging Trends in CS
+### Exploring and Implementing Current Trends in Artificial Intelligence

+**Project Summary and Problem Solved**
+This project involved the creation of an intelligent agent designed to autonomously navigate through a complex maze to locate hidden treasure.
+Utilizing the deep Q-learning algorithm, a sophisticated reinforcement learning technique, the agent learned to make optimal decisions based on the environment's state and potential rewards.
+This work represents a practical application of emerging trends in artificial intelligence and machine learning, specifically in the field of autonomous decision-making and problem-solving.

+**Code Implementation**
+- **Given Code:** A basic framework for the maze environment and a preliminary setup for reinforcement learning tasks.
+- **Created Code:** I developed the intelligent agent's decision-making logic using the deep Q-learning algorithm.
+This included designing the neural network architecture for deep Q-learning, implementing the qtrain function for model training, and setting up the exploration-exploitation balance to optimize the agent's learning process.

+**Connecting Learning to Computer Science**
+- **What do computer scientists do, and why does it matter?** Computer scientists develop innovative solutions to complex problems using computational methods.
+This project exemplifies how computer science contributes to advancing artificial intelligence, showcasing the potential for machines to learn and make decisions, ultimately pushing the boundaries of what technology can achieve.
+- **Approaching Problems as a Computer Scientist:** My approach involved breaking down the problem into smaller, manageable tasks—designing the agent's learning algorithm, implementing the neural network, and iteratively improving the agent's performance.
+This systematic and analytical method reflects the core of computer science problem-solving.
+- **Ethical Responsibilities:** Ensuring the intelligent agent's decisions were made transparently and predictably was paramount, considering the implications of autonomous decision-making systems.
+This project underscored my ethical responsibility to create technology that is not only effective but also accountable and understandable to end-users and the organization.

+**Notable Achievements**
+- Successfully implemented a deep Q-learning model that enabled the agent to improve its navigation strategy over time, demonstrating a deep understanding of reinforcement learning principles.
+- Balanced exploration and exploitation strategies effectively, allowing the agent to learn efficiently from its environment.

+**Areas for Improvement**
+- Further optimization of the neural network architecture could enhance the agent's learning efficiency.
+- Expanding the agent's application to more complex environments would test and improve its adaptability and decision-making capabilities.

+**Transferable Skills**
+- Deep understanding of machine learning algorithms and their applications.
+- Ability to design and implement complex AI systems.
+- Ethical consideration in the development and deployment of AI technologies.